-Annex 1.A.
+Annex 1.B.
 Regional Instrument Centres

 1. Considering the need for the regular calibration and maintenance of meteorological instruments to meet the increasing needs for high-quality meteorological and hydrological data, the need for building the hierarchy of the traceability of measurements to the International System of Units (SI) standards, Members’ requirements for the standardization of meteorological and related environmental instruments, the need for international instrument comparisons and evaluations in support of worldwide data compatibility and homogeneity, the need for training instrument experts and the role played by Regional Instrument Centres (RICs) in the Global Earth Observing System of Systems, the Natural Disaster Prevention and Mitigation Programme and other WMO cross-cutting programmes, it has been recommended that: